nikolastanin/Notes-app/README.md

 # Notes app
-Simple To Do web app I made using JavaScript.
+Simple Notes web app I made using JavaScript.
 Test the app :  https://nikolastanin.github.io/ToDo/

 There is a version with local storage coming soon, because now the app loses data when the user reloads.